 Women’s bodies also produce testosterone, which is the hormone responsible for their sexual desire as well.
-A lack of testosterone in both men and women can cause their libidos to lag.
+A lack of testosterone in both men and women can cause a lack of desire in marriage.

 Negative sexual experiences can be one of the causes of low sex drive after marriage.

-Oestrogen found in the Birth Control Pill may hinder testosterone’s effect and lower their libidos.
-Other medications, such as those taken for clinical depression, can also have a negative effect on your sex drive.
+Oestrogen in the birth control pill may hinder testosterone’s effect and lower their libidos.
+Other medications, such as those for clinical depression, can hurt your sex drive.

-Furthermore, it may be that you have sexual desires but feel too mentally and physically spent to follow through on it.
+Furthermore, you may have sexual desires but feel too mentally and physically spent to follow through on them.

 5. Changes in hormones

-Pregnancy and breastfeeding can also be one of the causes of low libido that hamper sexual desires for a time.
+Pregnancy and breastfeeding can also be one of the causes of low sex drive that hamper sexual desires for a time.